DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/contextToolbox/contextToolbox.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Diagram/UICustomization/"
 }

-The context toolbox appears when you draw a connector from a shape and release it not connected to another shape.
+The context toolbox appears when you draw a connector from a shape and release it without it being connected to another shape.
 The toolbox allows you to create a shape at the end of the connector.

 ![Diagram context toolbox](/images/diagram/context-toolbox.png)